package-operator/package-operator/docs/api-reference.md

 ### PackageManifestDependency

-Uses a solver to find the latest version package image.
+PackageManifestDependency uses a solver to find the latest version package image.

 | Field | Description |
 | ----- | ----------- |